Cyber disputes loom large as Obama meets China's Xi

 The White House may have missed an opportunity for even deeper relationship-building.
 Xi's glamorous wife, Peng Liyuan, a famous singer who has broken the mould of Chinese first ladies who have traditionally kept out of the limelight, is accompanying her husband on his U.S. visit.

-But popular American first lady Michelle Obama will remain in Washington as their two daughters finish the school year.
+But popular U.S. first lady Michelle Obama will remain in Washington, where their two daughters are finishing the school year.
+Though her absence likely will not go unnoticed by the Chinese public, Foreign Ministry spokesman Hong Lei made clear his government was unfazed, saying: We respect the relevant arrangements by the U.S. side."

-(Additional reporting by John Ruwitch and Ben Blanchard; Editing by Alistair Bell and Doina Chiacu)
+(Additional reporting by John Ruwitch and Ben Blanchard; Editing by Alistair Bell and Lisa Shumaker)